ArrowDev4587/freshcart/README.md

 # freshcart

-A Freshacrt Grocery frontend clone made with HTML, CSS and Javascript.
+A Freshacrt Grocery Front-End Theme clone made with HTML, CSS and Javascript.
 Only responsive for mobile phones.